rezaramadhanirianto/data-structures-and-algorithm-impl/README.md

 <img src="https://www.azquotes.com/picture-quotes/quote-bad-programmers-worry-about-the-code-good-programmers-worry-about-data-structures-and-linus-torvalds-75-52-72.jpg"/>

 ## What is it?
 This repository mainly focused on my practice about data structures and algorithm, and this repository only implementation, another repository about explanation is still private for now.
-This repository will be updated about my learning in data structures and algorithm.
+This repository will be continuously updated about my learning in data structures and algorithm in the future.

 ## List of Content
 - Data Structures